 • If you want to avoid the browser warning about mixed content, you should set the secure value to true.

-Save the configuration JSON file and make a restart your Ghost!
+Save the configuration JSON file and make restart your Ghost!

 Don't forget you can set the folder and tag to make it easy to manage your assets.